 it says you need one course each in ten different fields, so yeah talk to an advisor and see if it’s at all possible to do that in CC and do the rest in 2-3 years.

 Honestly it depends on what you want to do with your career.
 Jump over your 2 year and start looking at what 4 year you would go to if FIT is absolutely not an option.
 Visit some of these schools and set up a course of action and go over transfer options.
 Many non-fashion universities still have great fashion programs and some allow you to pick between a design course of study and a merchandising course of study.
 If you want to do a design course of study I don’t think I would suggest going to a 2 year but if you want to do a merchandising track or you want to go into something like journalism or photography a 2 year would possibly work out great.

 My retail program is basically a specific business program.
 I have an associates in business.
 When I entered my current school I started as a PR major and nothing crossed over.
-I found out about our retail program and switched over and found out that most of my classes from my associates would count for my retail.posted over 2 years ago
+I found out about our retail program and switched over and found out that most of my classes from my associates would count for my retail.posted almost 3 years ago

 Oh and as far as needing academic classes for a fashion career, yes and no.